Chuval Adams, Peace Officer & Delivery Manager

 Passionate about social services, he mentored at risk youth with special needs before finding his home with Care for Friends.
 Chuval spends his spare time taking care of his family and looking for new ways to put a smile on people’s faces.

-Paulina is the Volunteer Coordinator for Care For Friends.
-She was born in Mexico City, attended high school in Quebec Canada, graduated from the University of Wisconsin-Madison, and is now living in the Windy City.
+Paulina is from Mexico City, attended high school in Quebec Canada, graduated from the University of Wisconsin-Madison, and is now living in the Windy City.